 As part of the RIIO price controls we introduced the Electricity Network Innovation Competition (NIC).

 The Electricity NIC is an annual opportunity for electricity network companies to compete for funding for the development and demonstration of new technologies, operating and commercial arrangements.
-Funding will be provided for the best innovation projects which help all network operators understand what they need to do to provide environmental benefits, cost reductions and security of supply as Great Britain (GB) moves to a low carbon economy.
+Funding will be provided for the best innovation projects which help all network operators understand what they need to do to provide environmental benefits, reduce costs, and maintain security as Great Britain (GB) moves to a low carbon economy.
 Up to £70m per annum is available through the Electricity NIC.

 We received six submissions to the Initial Screening Process of the 2018 Electricity NIC.
 We can confirm that the following four projects are eligible to proceed to the Full Submission stage.
 The deadline for Full Submission is 3rd August 2018.

 If funded, this project aims to understand and minimise the network impacts of electrifying commercial fleets and private hire vehicles, optimise the utilisation of existing network and charging infrastructure, and make the EV transition of commercial vehicles more seamless.
 By developing and testing a range of innovative technical and commercial solutions, the project will provide data to support a comprehensive understanding of the technical feasibility, customer response, network impact and cost effectiveness of smart technology to this sector and prove customer and network savings over traditional methods.

 Refuelling Tomorrow (Scottish Power Energy Networks)